RaviMaru20/ideaTheorem/README.md

 ### 7. Happy Coding!:

 You are all set!
-Start coding, and if you have any questions, refer to the documentation or reach out to Ravi Maru (ravimaruu@gmail.com).
+if you have any questions, reach out to me at  => ravimaruu@gmail.com